juju/juju-gui/docs/process.rst

   sure there are no 404s or Javascript errors in the console.
 Verify that the Landscape icons, links, and badges are present when expected.
 Additionally, run through the steps in the QA Checklist below.
-- Verify that the top-most version in ``CHANGES.yaml`` specifies the expected version string.
-It should be bigger than the most recent version found on
-  <https://launchpad.net/juju-gui/stable>.
-If the most recent version string
-  is ``unreleased``, do the following.

-  - Decide what the next version number should be (see `Semantic Versioning
-    <http://semver.org/>`_) and change ``unreleased`` to that value.
-  - Set a bzr tag for the release, e.g.: ``bzr tag 0.1.5``.
-  - Commit to the branch with this checkin message:
-    ``bzr commit -m 'Set version for release.'``
-  - Push the branch directly to the parent (``bzr push :parent`` should work).

 - Verify that the section in ``CHANGES.yaml`` for the new release has the expected changelog news items, using the format described in the file.
 If